Yves-Developer/Yves-Developer/README.md

 ### **Other Notable Projects:**
 - **E-Commerce Platform:** Developed using ReactJS,NextJS, Node.js, and Sanity(CRM) & #####LemonSequeezy (Payment Gateway).
-- **Task Management App:** Built with Next.js and a secure backend API.
+- **Budget Tracker App:** Built with Next.js and a secure backend API.

 ---